databricks-industry-solutions/image-recipe-recommender/frontend/readme.txt

-clone the repo
+## To run this locally:
+Clone the repository to your machine/ server.

-cd into the root directory and run- npm install
+Using the terminal/ command line, navigate to the root directory i.e. frontend, and run the following command: npm install

-Then run -
+Then type:
 npm start

-The front end will run on localhost:3000
+The front end will start running and can be accessed on localhost:3000.

+## Deploying to Github Pages: